-- 9.1.
 Staff are the most important role models in the school.
 The Governors recognise the rights of staff to choose what they wear and how they appear.
-However, as role models they need to set an example to the pupils. - 9.2.
-All staff must therefore dress in a manner that is appropriate to their role and promoting a professional image.
-This generally means all staff should follow the principles outlined here. - 9.3.
-Shoulders should be covered wide strap tops/dresses, short/long sleeves. - 9.4.
-Skirts/shorts/dresses should be of an appropriate length (just above the knees as a guide) - 9.5.
-Shirts/tops should not be low cut or revealing - 9.6.
-Certain types and styles of clothing are generally not acceptable: jeans, leggings (except under a dress/skirt), clothing that reveals underwear, transparent or sheer clothing, thin/'spaghetti' strap tops/vests, sports clothing (except on PE days or if leading an after school/ lunch time sports club). - 9.7.
-Staff should dress in a manner that is absent from political or other contentious slogans.
-Logos should be kept to a minimum. - 9.8.
-Footwear should be reflective of your role within the school.
+However, as role models they need to set an example to the pupils.

+All staff must therefore dress in a manner that is appropriate to their role and promoting a professional image, not casual wear.
+This generally means all staff should follow the principles outlined here.

+- Shoulders should be covered wide strap tops/dresses, short/long sleeves. - Skirts/shorts/dresses should be of an appropriate length (just above the knees as a guide) - Shirts/tops should not be low cut or revealing - Certain types and styles of clothing are generally not acceptable: jeans, leggings (except under a dress/skirt), clothing that reveals underwear, transparent or sheer clothing, thin/'spaghetti' strap tops/vests, sports clothing (except on PE days or if leading an after school/ lunch time sports club). - Staff should dress in a manner that is absent from political or other contentious slogans.
+Fashion logos/emblems should be kept to a minimum. - Footwear should be reflective of your role within the school and not pose a health and safety risk.
 Trainers should only be worn for PE/active sessions or lunchtime cover.
 Open toed sandals can be worn but must have a back strap on them (not flip-flops).
 These are worn at own risk and school takes no responsibility for injury caused by wearing open toed sandals or shoes.
-Staff in the Early Years and KS1 should change into sturdy shoes when teaching outside. - 9.9.
-The above principles also apply to all site staff.
-PPE will be provided as directed by health & safety/tasks. - 9.10.
+Staff in the Early Years and KS1 should change into sturdy shoes when teaching outside.

+PPE will be provided as directed by health & safety/tasks.

 Staff should wear PE kits when teaching PE.
 This can be worn all day when teaching PE.
-Earrings should be removed (as for children) even if just supporting, but a watch and rings of significance may be worn.
-You may want to consider changing into smarter work wear on days when you have professional meetings with parents or outside agencies. - 9.11.
-Clothing and footwear for forest school and school visits should be appropriate for the activities being undertaken, but maintaining a professional appearance.
+Earrings & necklaces should be removed (as for children) even if just supporting, but a watch and rings of significance may be worn.
+You may want to consider changing into smarter work wear on days when you have professional meetings with parents or outside agencies.

+Clothing and footwear for forest school and school visits should be appropriate for the activities being undertaken, while maintaining a professional appearance.